isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 No, travellers are not allowed to shop and dine at Changi Airport, including Jewel Changi Airport.
 This is because travellers are required to leave the airport immediately after their on-arrival COVID-19 PCR test, to isolate in their declared accommodation until the test result is confirmed to be negative.

-The only exception is for the purchase of Singapore dollars or SIM cards, or mobile phone rental, which should be done in the airport transit area, before arrival immigration.
+The only exception is for the procurement of goods and services from permitted concessionaires within the airport transit area or the cordoned-off area in the Arrivals Hall.

 Travellers will only be allowed to go about their activities in Singapore after being notified of their negative test results.